tparkerd/sampling/README.md

 `Server started and listening on port 3000.`

 ## To-dos
-- **Change routes that have multiple queries so that the connection supports them so there isn't a bunch of nested queries**
 - Switch auto-deploy over to two separate scripts, `install.sh` and `update.sh`
 - Consider putting in graphs
 - Classify on more than just depressed or not, perhaps put flags for the symptoms of depression